batteries-included/heyya/README.md

 ## License

-Heyya is released under the MIT License.
+Heyya is released under the Apache 2.0